Alfred Enoch

-Alfred Lewis Enoch (born 2 December 1988) is a British-Brazilian actor.
-He is best known for playing Dean Thomas in the Harry Potter film series and Wes Gibbins in the ABC legal thriller television series How to Get Away with Murder.
+Alfred Lewis Enoch (born 2 December 1988) is a British actor.
+He is known for playing Dean Thomas in the fantasy film series Harry Potter and Wes Gibbins in the legal thriller television series How to Get Away with Murder.

 Early life and education

-Enoch was born on 2 December 1988 in the Westminster district of London, to actor William Russell and his second wife, Etheline Margareth Lewis, a Barbadian Brazilian doctor.
-He has three half-siblings from his father's previous marriage.
-Enoch holds dual British and Brazilian citizenship.
+Enoch was born on 2 December 1988 in the Westminster district of London, to actor William Russell and his second wife, Etheline, a Barbadian Brazilian doctor.
+He has three half-siblings from his father's previous marriage, and holds dual British and Brazilian citizenship.
 He lived with his parents in southern France when he was two or three.
-He was educated at Westminster School, a historic public school in Westminster.
+He was educated at Westminster School, a historic public school in Westminster, London.

 Enoch is a fluent speaker of English, French, Portuguese, and Spanish, and graduated from the Queen's College, Oxford with a Bachelor of Arts in Modern Languages.